 “More awareness about the process and consequences of illegal trafficking is the key to stopping the harming of innocent animals,” says Russell Simmons, an entertainment mogul.
 “Raising public awareness is the first step in stopping the purchase of jewelry made of ivory or tortoise shell or clothes made with real fur and helping these animals.”

-The Wildlife Trafficking exhibit will be held at the Crime Museum from June 2015, through February 2016, providing an opportunity for visitors to view a serious crime issue, and learn how to be a part of the solution.
-For more information, please visit their website: www.crimemuseum.org.
+The Wildlife Trafficking exhibit was held at the Crime Museum from June 2015, through February 2016, and it provided an opportunity for visitors to view a serious crime issue, and learn how to be a part of the solution.
+For more information, please visit their website here.